Probate Q&A Series

 2. Key Points to Remember

-• Real estate sales require a court order and confirmation.
+• Real estate sales generally require a court order, and the sale procedure follows applicable statutory sale procedures.
 (G.S.
 28A-22-1)

 • Personal property sales flow from your statutory power to preserve and convert assets.
 (G.S.
 28A-25-4)